sunomura/commercialization-public/customize/desktop/unattend/Microsoft-Windows-Embedded-KeyboardFilterService-windowspagedown.md

 ---
 title: WindowsPageDown
-description: Blocks the Windows logo key+Page Down key combination used to move a Windows Store app to the right monitor.
+description: Blocks the Windows logo key+Page Down key combination used to move a Microsoft Store app to the right monitor.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'